-The Chimera graph consists of unit cells of complete bipartite subgraphs with an equal number of vertices in the partitions in the non-broken case.
-Thus, paths completely covering these unit cells need to fulfil a certain condition: Each unit cell needs to be entered and left by such a path over an equal number of horizontal and vertical edges.
-This can be realized in two different ways.
+Thus, paths completely covering Chimera unit cells need to fulfill a certain condition: Each unit cell needs to be entered and left by such a path over an equal number of horizontal and vertical edges.
+This can be realized in different ways, for which we show some combinations in Fig. 12.
 One or more vertex pairs, consisting of one horizontal and one vertical vertex each, can be traversed after each other to cross the unit cell in an L-shape.
 Alternatively, by splitting up these pairs, the unit cell can be crossed straight or in a U-turn.
 Note that the latter parts can only appear in pairs when there are no broken vertices.
-Some combinations of the mentioned possibilities are illustrated in Figure 12.